Georgie & Mandy's First Marriage: Development

 In January 2024, it was announced that a spin-off of Young Sheldon was in development at CBS.
 In March 2024, it was announced that CBS had greenlit the Young Sheldon spin-off.

 The show focuses on the characters of young married parents Georgie Cooper (Montana Jordan) and Mandy McAllister (Emily Osment) "navigating the challenges of adulthood, parenting, and marriage."
 It was also announced that co-creators Chuck Lorre, Steven Molaro, and Steve Holland would be writing and executive producing the spin-off series.
 In May 2024, the title of the series, Georgie & Mandy's First Marriage, was announced, and in July 2024, it was announced that the series would premiere on October 17, 2024, on CBS.

 The series is executive produced by Chuck Lorre, Steven Molaro, and Steve Holland.
 Lorre's own Chuck Lorre Productions produces the series alongside Warner Bros.
 Television as with the other series in The Big Bang Theory franchise.
 In October 2024, CBS gave the series a full-season order, making the total of 22 episodes.
 In February 2025, CBS renewed the series for a second season.
+In January 2026, CBS renewed the series for a third season.